 - No aspirin, aspirin products or anti-inflammatories for two weeks after surgery

-According to experienced breast augmentation specialists like Dr. Edward S. Kole, your first three days after surgery are the hardest and it gets easier from there.
+According to experienced breast augmentation specialists like Kole Plastic Surgery, your first three days after surgery are the hardest and it gets easier from there.
 The patient is wrapped in bandages to keep the swelling down as well as keep the implants stable in their new position.
 You should avoid any overhead arm activities and you will receive pain medicine and antibiotics.
 It’s very important to use these medications as directed by Dr. Kole as outlined on your discharge sheet from our licensed ambulatory surgical center or the hospital.

 Recovery Days 3 to 7